top of page

 WHAT THIS PATTERN IS CALLED

-There is a specific legal and organizational concept that describes what happened to Engly and Rieke: retaliation.
+There is a legal and organizational concept that closely fits the pattern alleged in this case: retaliation.

 The adverse actions in this case include: disciplinary labels, collective punishment of colleagues, expulsion from a legal hearing, KPI manipulation, cancellation of professional opportunities, and revocation of earned compensation.

-Each of these actions, taken individually, raises serious legal questions.
-Taken together and taken specifically in response to the employees exercising their legal rights, they constitute a pattern that demands accountability.
+Each of these actions, taken individually, raises serious questions.
+Taken together, and viewed in sequence, they strongly suggest a retaliatory pattern that deserves accountability.

 The question is no longer only: were the original sanctions justified?
 The question is now: what happens in this company to employees who dare to ask that question?